Childhood Practice NC (SCQF Level 6)

 - Placement is rewarding but can be demanding.
 Attendance is mandatory to complete the professional practice and pass the course.

-- Between October 2026 and May 2027, you need to commit to attending a minimum of 34 placement days, with a starting block of four days to get to know your setting, followed by two days per week, interwoven with three further blocks of four days in December, January and March.
+- Attendance is mandatory to complete the professional practice required to pass the course, between October 2025 and May 2026.
+The first block consists of four days to familiarise yourself with your setting, followed by two days per week, and three further blocks of four days in December, January, and March.

-- Our placements are arranged primarily within Edinburgh, East Lothian and Midlothian.
-Setting requests outside these areas can't be guaranteed.
+- Our placements are arranged within Edinburgh, East Lothian and Midlothian.
+If you are requesting a placement outside of these regions, it will be the student's responsibility to source the placement.

 How the course is assessed